LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_schema.md

 For example, here our workspace author adds a new transformer to a custom transformer definition in order to create label features:

 They’ve also added a separate output port – and renamed them too – which is an excellent show of FME Best Practice!

+The author would like to use the Park Name attribute (ParkName) as the content for the label.

+However, they cannot do that since ParkName was not used by the custom transformer when it was created, therefore FME did not need to expose it automatically:

+That attribute is literally not available inside the custom transformer definition.

+The solution is to click the icon to open the Input port parameters, and expose ParkName there: